12 Non-Bedside Nursing Jobs You Should Explore

 6. Nurse Educator

-If you want a non-bedside nursing job that offers influence on the future of nursing, becoming a nurse educator puts you in a position to assist in training nurses entering the industry.
+If you want a non-bedside nursing job that influences the future of nursing, becoming a nurse educator puts you in a position to assist in training nurses entering the industry.

 "In the face of a nursing shortage, there is great demand for nurse educators who can teach other nurses clinical and critical thinking skills."